hiruthicShaSS/docs/content/contributing/style-guide-and-content-model/contents-of-a-github-docs-article.md

 ## About the structure of an article

 Within an article, there is a standard order of content sections.
-Every article contains required elements.
+Every article contains the required elements.
 Articles will also contain conditional elements and optional elements outlined in content design or creation.
 See the guidelines below for more details.

 ![Screenshot of article with title, intro, permissions, product callout, conceptual section, procedural section, and table of contents labeled.](/assets/images/contributing/illustration-of-article-contents.png)